ArCiGo/YoloGroupDemo/TestCases.md

 ## Assumptions 🤔

 * API testing should be performed (functional and non-functional).
 * As the assessment says, this project uses a mock server.
 Once the Development team develops the ExBanking services, and is ready to use, the tests will be updated with the right URL and endpoints.
-If needed the requests and responses might be updated.
+If needed, the requests and responses might be updated.

 ## Endpoint's formats